-Screening is a way to determine if a child has possible signs of a learning or attention issue.
+Screening is a way to determine if a child has possible signs of a learning or thinking difference.
 It may include observation, interviews, a brief written test and a review of school and health records.
 But it’s typically not as extensive as a full evaluation.
 See how early screening relates to evaluation.

 Standardized norm-referenced tests are a type of standardized test used in evaluations.
 These tests compare a student’s performance with that of students of the same age or grade who have also taken the tests.
 See examples of these tests.

 Tell us what interests you